 Yes, he assumes approximately this pose as he clings to the parcel, realizing he has been abandoned, kicked out of his home, that he has no place to stay.

-He is clinging to the parcel as he stands looking out over the river, the camera zooming in on a place in the river where there are ripples forming seemingly isolated from the general movement of the water.
+He is clinging to the parcel as he stands looking out over the Thames, the camera zooming in on a place in the river where there are ripples forming seemingly isolated from the general movement of the water.
 This again reminds of the woman standing in the water who had her arms over her breasts.

 Finally, when he is attacked by the old men, the parcel is ripped from his hands by a seeming elderly midget who standing is about the same height Alex is on his knees--and one wonders if he, too, is named Alex, considering Alex is identified by Kubrick in the film as both Alex DeLarge (as he was in the book) and Alex Burgess.
 In other words, that it is a short man who is the one to slip up from behind and steal Alex's parcel is perhaps a play on Alex DeLarge.